-HTTPie (pronounced aitch-tee-tee-pie) is a command line HTTP client.
+HTTPie (pronounced aitch-tee-tee-pie) is a command-line HTTP client.
 Its goal is to make CLI interaction with web services as human-friendly as possible.
-It provides a simple http command that allows for sending arbitrary HTTP requests using a simple and natural syntax, and displays colorized output.
-HTTPie can be used for testing, debugging, and generally interacting with HTTP servers.
+HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers.
+The http & https commands allow for creating and sending arbitrary HTTP requests.
+They use simple and natural syntax and provide formatted and colorized output.